 Sunglasses, wave caps, hoods, and bandanas are not to be worn.
-Hair should be clean and groomed prior to arrival.

 Personal Items

 Substantial amounts of cash should not be brought to school.
 Expensive or irreplaceable jewelry should not be worn to school.
 The use of skateboards, skates, and roller blades is prohibited.
 The use of electronic equipment is prohibited in the classroom unless authorized by the teacher.
 If the unauthorized use of these items occurs, the items may be confiscated.
 If the item is not retrieved within thirty days by a parent or guardian, it will be submitted to the HISD Property Management Department.
 HISD policy requires a fee for the return of these items.
 The CVHS retrieval fee is \$15.00.
 (Texas Education Code 37.082)